-The regional center must submit, using the Modification Request Form [Enclosure D], any proposed modifications made to the original, approved CPP or CRDP.
+The regional center must submit, using the Modification Request Form [Enclosure D], any proposed modifications made to the original, approved CPP or CRDP, including modifications to the approved use of beds.
 The regional center must receive Department approval for any modifications to their approved plans prior to implementation of modifications.